Driving Employee Performance through Machine Learning

 Employee Profiles, Segmentation and Analysis

 As technology evolves, it gives us better tools to understand our workforce at scale to infer on the individual.
-Refined analysis-tools help us discover behavioral patterns and segment our workforce into groups differentiated by characteristics (e.g. tenure, confidence levels, engagement levels, etc.).
+Advancements in AI and machine learning allow more advanced performance management solutions to discover behavioral patterns and segment our workforce into groups differentiated by characteristics (e.g. tenure, confidence levels, engagement levels, etc.).
 This allows us to create a profile for each employee, which give us the power to personalize activities such as performance management and learning at scale.
 Performance management systems should allow and support executives in this process.
 It should offer flexibility and adaptability based on employee profiles, allowing employees to move from one segment to another automatically, or, alternatively, based on manager input.
 Lastly, the analysis-related aspects of the system should offer flexible reporting; this will enable gaining quick, high-level insights from managers regarding overall sentiment and performance in teams and segments.

 Some Last Words